junhe/what2eat/README.md

 # what2eat
 It is too hard to decide what to eat for the next week, which makes grocery shopping frustrating.
-So we let the computer pick the entires for us (or provide choices to let us pick conviently) and send the shopping list to TODOist app.
+So we let the computer pick the entries for us (or make random suggestions but let us decide).
+The script will send the shopping list to the TODOist app.
 When shopping, you just mark an item as Done and go for the next.

 To use:

 ```
 sudo pip install openpyxl
+# configure your TODOist username and password in the config file, then
 python main.py --meat 4 --vegetable 4
 ```